/ Art and Art History Department

 Steffanie Rosalez ’05

-She has managed the after school program at Cesar Chavez Elementary School, taught and worked as a commissioned artist.
-Today, Steffanie pours her talents into the Roosevelt Park neighborhood, planning and implementing arts programming for youth and families as the Program Director at Cook Arts Center
+She has managed the after school program at Cesar Chavez Elementary School, taught, and worked as a commissioned artist.
+Today, Steffanie pours her talents into the Roosevelt Park neighborhood of Grand Rapids, MI, planning and implementing arts programming for youth and families as the CEO at Grandville Avenue Arts & Humanities

 Art History